 The Annual UNHCR/SARI Fair Play Football Cup

 Since 2010 UNHCR Ireland and Sport Against Racism Ireland (SARI) have held the annual Fair Play Football Cup in mid-June.
 The family friendly soccer tournament is held in Dublin's Law Society gardens and celebrates the contribution that refugees in Ireland and across the world have made and continue to make to sport.
-The third annual Fair Play Football Cup took place on Sunday, 17th June 2012, and was one of many events and outreach activities conducted by UNHCR Ireland as part of the “do 1 thing” campaign to mark World Refugee Day 2012.
+The fourth annual Fair Play Football Cup took place on Sunday, 16th June 2013, and was one of many events and outreach activities conducted by UNHCR Ireland to mark World Refugee Day 2013.

 Click here to learn more about our previous FPFC events.